Advantages Of Financial Audit

 1) What are the advantages of a financial audit report?

-- The audit of financial reports might help increase management’s integrity specifically when the result of the audit shows that the financial statements are true and reasonable view.
+- The advantages of financial audit are the financial reports might help increase management’s integrity specifically when the result of the audit shows that the financial statements are true and reasonable view.

 - Auditors know both internal control and financial reporting.
-Have auditor (KGRN auditor) audit on the entity’s financial data might help the management team to contact the proficiency this hold by the audit firm.
+Have auditor (KGRN auditor) audit on the entity’s financial data might help the management team to contact the proficiency this hold by the advantages of financial audit.

 - Increase internal controls: auditors might help to analysis the accounting system, procedure, people and process of the unit.
 It will support the entity to increase its key internal control that might reduce fraud risks and errors.